Septic Services in Salado, TX

 Does Salado Creek affect where I can put my septic system?

 Yes.
 Properties near Salado Creek face setback requirements and may need more conservative system designs to protect the creek's spring-fed waters.
 Bell County enforces distance minimums between septic components and waterways.
-The fractured limestone in the creek corridor means improperly treated wastewater can travel through rock fissures and reach surface water.
+The fractured limestone in the creek corridor means improperly treated effluent can travel through rock fissures and reach surface water.
 If your property is in the creek corridor, expect a longer permitting timeline and a system designed with extra safeguards.

 Who handles septic permits in Salado?